Bruneiverse/bruneimap/Hospitals.md

 ㅤ

 ## 📍 (Question 2.)
-How does population density relate to hospital distribution?
+How does population density relate to hospital and health centers distribution?
-**Our objective**: *Investigate if there are multiple hospitals in high population density areas.*
+**Our objective**: *Investigate if there are multiple healthcare facilities in high population density areas.*
 ![picture-2](https://github.com/user-attachments/assets/b7cd510c-3131-4bbd-ab1e-91a409c42f82)
 <p align="center"><i>Figure : Comparison between population density and healthcare facilities distribution</i></p>
 ㅤ